Couples Therapy: Reddit Edition | Reading Reddit Stories

 What I do agree with this comment is that like so many things, it's not necessarily the

-And that's what's like it's like less about control and more about like hiding something.
+And that's what's like, it's like less about control and more about like hiding something.

-If he's not being manipulative, then at the very least he's just very bad at communicating with her.
+If he's not being manipulative, then at the very least, he's just very bad at communicating with her.

+He's not communicating with her.
 And that's a problem in itself, even if his intentions aren't bad.

 I think it's those little things when you go out with someone,

 it sometimes feels like it's not necessary to say, but I think it is still nice when it's like, oh, I've got this.
+Like, oh, are we still doing this?

-Just like, and being like, that's, that's that.
+Just like, and, and being like, that's, that's that.
+And I, I've always kind of had the,

 I don't like the heteronormative expectation that like a man pays.
+Yeah.

 But I do, I've always kind of, in my head, had this thing of like, whoever kind of asks the other person on the date is probably the one who's going to pay.

 And, but once again, at the end of the date, if they go, hey, like, or at the top of the date, you go, hey, do you mind if we split this?
+Like, I'm in a tight spot.
+Like,

-And there's also a way to go, there's so many opportunities to go on fiscally responsible dates.
+There's so many opportunities to go on physically responsible dates.
+Totally.

 It's like, I will say, I had somebody say to me

 that they were on a tight budget before a date.
+And I recognize that, like, that's hard to say.

-Like it's like, and it does feel like this guy was like, let me just get to know her more and feel more comfortable or something where he was just like, I don't want to say this up top.
+Like, it's like, and it does feel like this guy was like, let me just get to know her more and feel more comfortable or something where he was just like, I don't want to say this up top.

 And there is a level of courage it takes to be like,

 like, I want, like, it's vulnerable, but like, still, you got, you can't make an Excel sheet and add a tab for your girl.
+You can't do that.

 It's once again, though, I always struggle when people are like, oh, so I kept this secret for a month or so because I didn't think you'd like me.